mchijmma/DeepAFx/README.md

 [![Demo Video](https://github.com/adobe-research/DeepAFx/blob/main/images/video.png?raw=true)](https://youtu.be/6ujkPwcQKo4)

 To combine deep learning and audio plugins together, we have developed a new method to incorporate third-party, audio signal processing effects (FX) plugins as layers within deep neural networks.
 We then use a deep encoder to analyze sounds and learn to control audio FX that themselves performs signal manipulation.
 To train our network with non-differentiable FX layers, we compute FX layer gradients via a fast, parallel stochastic approximation scheme within a standard automatic differentiation graph, enabling efficient end-to-end backpropagation for deep learning training.

+# Paper

 For technical details of the work, please see:

 "[Differentiable Signal Processing with Black-Box Audio Effects.](https://mchijmma.github.io/DeepAFx/)"